-221 Conducting
+311 Conducting

 A comprehensive study of conducting principles and practice, with attention to vocal and instrumental interpretation.
 Hymns, anthems, and a standard oratorio are analyzed and conducted.
 Recordings are used, and the class is organized into a practice choir.
+3 hours.

-222 Church Music Administration
+312 Church Music Administration

 A study of methods and materials in the organization and operation of music in the various functions of the church.
-The multiple-choir system, the relation of the pastor and music committee to the music program, materials and repertoire; these and other materials relative to the ministry of worship and evangelism are analyzed.
+The multiple-choir system, the relation of the pastor and music committee to the music program, materials and repertoire; these and other matters relative to the ministry of worship and evangelism are analyzed.
 3 hours.